2021 Anqing stabbing: Perpetrator

 The perpetrator was identified as 25-year-old Wu Liang (吴亮), born 1 May 1996 in nearby Huaining County.
 He had primary school education, dropping out following the divorce of his parents.
 He remained unemployed his whole life and frequently ran away from home.
 In May 2013, Wu was committed to the 6th People's Hospital in Anqing for eight days.
 In later online posts, Wu claimed to have exercised with the goal of strangling someone more effectively, but found this too much effort and instead practised stabbing with a sharpened toothbrush.
 In July 2015, after again running away from home, police arrested Wu in Wuhan for intentional injury.
 Jianghan District People's Court sentenced him to fourteen months imprisonment at Qindankou prison, from which he was released on 4 September 2016.

 Wu confessed to the crime, claiming to have been motivated by his family problems, describing himself as a pessimist.
 He apparently viewed his attack as a way to "vent" from his family issues.
 Wu had purchased the knife used in the attack online in spring of 2021 and lingered around Renmin Road several times in the preceding months.
 On social media posts on Baidu, Wu had previously expressed a desire to attain infamy and die young rather than of old age.
-He blamed Wu was sentenced to death on 15 November 2021 on counts of homicide and executed on 15 February 2022.
+Wu was sentenced to death on 15 November 2021 on counts of homicide and executed on 15 February 2022.